Exploring Ustrasana: From Foundations to Advanced Practice

-Although ustrasana (camel pose) is commonly practiced by students who are newer to backbends, it shares common techniques with more advanced asanas, and is an ideal pose with which to start deepening your understanding of backbends.
+Although Ustrasana (Camel Pose) is commonly practiced by students who are newer to backbends, it shares common techniques with more advanced asanas, and is an ideal pose with which to start deepening your understanding of backbends.
 It is also a pose where individuals can get first hand experience of how Iyengar yoga methods can transform something that might initially feel cramped and uncomfortable, into a pose with space and a feeling of composure.

-This version of ustrasana is an ideal starting point when you are new to the pose.
+This version of Ustrasana is an ideal starting point when you are new to the pose.
 Having your toes tucked under like this elevates your heels making them easier to reach.
 It also helps to keep your body weight forwards.
 You are aiming to keep your hips slightly forwards of your knees.
 Don’t allow your toes to become compressed.
 Press them into the floor to lift the heels higher.
 When your fingertips reach the heels maintain this lift.

 Key points: hips forwards, chest upwards.